snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 - As a dictionary to specify configuration options (for example `{"TextAlign": {"types": ["heading", "paragraph"]}}`)

  **Important:** Setting the `extensions` prop replaces the default list, so if you exclude an extension, for example, `"Image"`, that feature will no longer be available.
+Be sure to include all the features from the default extension list above that you need.

 Additionally, some features require multiple extensions.
 For example:
 - color formatting requires both `"Color"` and `"TextStyle"`.